m-r-davari/flutter_3d_controller/README.md

 # Flutter 3D Controller

-A Flutter package for rendering interactive 3D models in different formats(glb, gltf, fbx, obj), with ability to control camera and animations.
+A Flutter package for rendering interactive 3D models in different formats(glb, gltf, fbx, obj), with ability to control animations, textures, and camera.

 ## Features